 Protecting Senior Skin from Winter Weather Damage

 Contrary to the popular jingle, Jack Frost doesn't just nip—he often bites.
-And, far from attacking just your nose, he targets the largest organ you possess—your skin.
+He doesn't stop at just your nose, either; he targets the largest organ you possess—your skin.

 The bitter cold and blistering winds of winter can quickly strip skin of its moisture, leaving it prone to itching, cracking and bleeding.
 Broken skin is a recipe for infection, says Rebecca Baxt, M.D., a board certified dermatologist and fellow of the American Academy of Dermatology.